wiicode/cybersecurity-framework/bronze-training/background-topics/intelligent-security-tools.md

 #### Rules and regulations
 Care needs to be taken in verifying that you are able to use the data required by the tool.

-Check that the use of any sensitive data complies with your organisation's data handling processes and associated regulations.
+Check that the use of any sensitive data complies with your organization's data handling processes and associated regulations.
 For those unclear wanting further support, the Information Commissioners Office (ICO) have provided some insights and advice for how to approach this.

 You should consider whether you can anonymise the data, such that it is no longer sensitive.
-If this isn't possible, then look to minimise the number of data fields needed for the tool to operate, especially those involving sensitive data.
+If this isn't possible, then look to minimize the number of data fields needed for the tool to operate, especially those involving sensitive data.
 You should verify with the vendor that the tool can still provide the desired functionality without using some or all sensitive data.

 #### Priorities
 There may be some data that is absolutely essential to the operation of the tool, while other data may simply enhance its accuracy, or enable additional features.